klapuch/how-to-php/README.md

 echo $books[0]; // Will output: House of leaves echo $books[1]; // Will output: The Shining echo $books[2]; // Will output: It echo $books[3]; // Error.
-On index 3 there is no value /**
+/**
-* But we don't want to access the books through indexes.
-I would like to access each book by ISBN
+* We don't want to access the books through indexes.
+I would like to access one particular book by ISBN
 * By the way, this is called multiline comment and it is more readable than single line comment (//) */
 // ISBNs are simplified